 If you have installed QGIS, the gdal commands can be accessed via OSGeo4W Shell on Windows and Terminal on Mac/Linux.

 Both the datasets have the same horizontal srs but a different vertical srs.
-So we can reference them using EPSG codes as follows:
+So we can reference them using a proj strings as follows:

 SRTM = WGS84 ellipsoid with EGM96 elevation

 +proj=longlat +datum=WGS84 +no_def